 Following an acute overdosage, toxicity may result from hydrocodone or acetaminophen.

 Signs and Symptoms

 Serious overdose with hydrocodone is characterized by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, and sometimes bradycardia and hypotension.
 In severe overdosage, apnea, circulatory collapse, cardiac arrest and death may occur.

 Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis and general malaise.
 Clinical and laboratory evidence of hepatic toxicity may not be apparent until 48 to 72 hours post-ingestion.

-Naloxone, an opioid antagonist, can reverse respiratory depression and coma associated with opioid overdose.
-Naloxone hydrochloride 0.4 mg to 2 mg is given parenterally.
-Since the duration of action of hydrocodone may exceed that of the naloxone, the patient should be kept under continuous surveillance and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
-An opioid antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.
+For hydrocodone overdose, primary attention should be given to the reestablishment of adequate respiratory exchange through provision of a patent airway and the institution of assisted or controlled ventilation.
+The narcotic antagonist naloxone hydrochloride is a specific antidote against respiratory depression which may result from overdosage or unusual sensitivity to narcotics, including hydrocodone.
+Since the duration of action of hydrocodone may exceed that of the antagonist, the patient should be kept under continued surveillance, and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
+A narcotic antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.